piger/piger.github.io/content/posts/22-tailscale.md

 The first rule is the commented "allow-all" rule that I'll keep around in case I need it while in a hurry; then we have two rules:

-- the first rule allow any device _identified_ as a user in the `admin` group to access anything;
+- the first rule allow any device _identified_ as a user in the `admin` group to access everything;
   this means any untagged device, so in this example the "laptop" and "raspberry-pi".
 - the second rule allow any device tagged with `internet` to access port `9100` on the Raspberry Pi.